gchq/gaffer-doc/docs/user-guide/apis/opencypher.md

 ### REST API Endpoints

 The endpoints provide a similar interface to running Gaffer Operations.
-They accept a plaintext OpenCypher query and will return the results in [GraphSONv3](https://tinkerpop.apache.org/docs/current/dev/io/#graphson-3d0) format.
+They accept a plaintext openCypher query and will return the results in [GraphSONv3](https://tinkerpop.apache.org/docs/current/dev/io/#graphson-3d0) format.